-This section describes the basic VMware Monitoring in Foglight[®] Evolve Cloud navigation techniques necessary for using VMware Monitoring in Foglight Evolve Cloud.
+This section describes the basic Foglight[®] for VMware navigation techniques necessary for using Foglight for VMware.

-For information about navigation in the browser interface, see Interacting with VMware Monitoring in Foglight Evolve Cloud on page 15.
+For information about navigation in the browser interface, see Interacting with Foglight for VMware on page 14.

-VMware Monitoring in Foglight Evolve Cloud browser interface elements
+Foglight for VMware browser interface elements

 Depending on your user roles, you may see either the contents of the first bookmark (the Welcome page is the default) listed under Bookmarks, or a home page.
-For further details, see the Foglight Evolve Cloud User Guide.
+For further details, see the Foglight User Guide.